Do You Own a Business?

 Types of SEO Content

 Search engine optimization is heavily influenced by content.
-Probably the most familiar types of content is simply what you’re looking at right now — words on a page.
-Written content is the largest single category, but there are quite a few subcategories of written content which have different benefits.
+Probably the most familiar type of content is simply what you’re looking at right now — words on a page.
+Written content is the largest single category, but there are quite a few subcategories of written content that have different benefits.

 Guiding a customer through a sale is a bit of an art and a bit of a science.
 For more information on the interplay between SEO and sales, check out Customer Psychology and the Check Out Page.